raabrp/rellipsoid/readme.md

 the predictions of the ellipsoidal model by 0.02% near the surface of Earth, though such deviations are typically less than 0.005%.
-Ignoring the transverse components of gravity caused by such irregularities, this translates to errors of up to 0.02% in the magnitude of observed gravity.
+Ignoring the transverse components of gravity caused by such irregularities, this translates to errors of up to 0.02% in the magnitude of the calculated gravity vector.

 Accounting for vertical deflection, we note maximum deflections at Earth's surface of up to 100 arc-seconds (4.8e-4 radians), yielding 0.00001% uncertainty